dogar22/Task-Manager-For-PF/README.md

 # Task-Manager-For-PF
-A simple task manager tkinter based beginer project for Fisrt Semester Students .
+A simple task manager buld in python with tkinter based  Gui beginer project for Fisrt Semester Students .
 Who want to explore knowledge in programing fundamentals.